 When the hot dogs are hot and ready, put them in the warm rolls and load on the toppings.
 Here, one hot dog is waiting for a simple squiggle of ketchup while the second gets dressed with traditional relish and a slug of Maine-made Raye’s “Down East Schooner” Mustard.
 A third (the melted cheese underneath hidden by the hot dog) has a few spoonfuls of sauteed mushrooms and onions.
 When it comes to hot dog toppings, the combinations (and opinions about the best combinations) are endless, and we embrace them all.

-Lined up and ready, a plate of Red Snapper hot dogs is a Maine summer supper at its finest (that is, if you’re not in the mood for lobsters).
-Just add chips, potato salad, french fries, or anything else that’s a little greasy with an ice cold root beer, Moxie, or grape soda.
+Lined up and ready, a plate of red snapper hot dogs is a Maine summer supper at its finest (that is, if you’re not in the mood for lobsters).
+Just add a bag of Humpty Dumpty chips, potato salad, french fries, or anything else that’s a little greasy with an ice cold root beer, Moxie, or grape soda.

 Are you a fan of Maine’s red snapper hot dogs?
 Or do you prefer the other New England hot dogs, Fenway Franks?
 Let us know!

 This post was first published in 2014 and has been updated.